zneel/inception_vagrant/README.md

 ```
 ⚠️ **If you have been working from 42 computer:**
 <br />
-Change the default machine folder by selecting **Preferences** from the **File menu** in the VM VirtualBox main window.
+Change the default machine folder by selecting **Preferences** from the **File menu** on the Left-Top in the VM VirtualBox main window.
 Then, in the displayed window, click on the **General** tab.
 Change the Default Machine folder on your `sgoinfre/`.

 ---